2-Week Maui Itinerary

 Wailea’s Mokapu Beach is the stuff of legends.
 Think talcum-soft sand, water so clear you can see fish without a snorkel mask, and outlying islands resting in the distance like sleeping giants.
 Located between the Marriott Wailea and the oh-so-posh Andaz, Mokapu offers a stretch of immaculate white sand, green-grassed knolls, and water so warm it’s akin to taking a bath.
 Spread out a towel and soak it all up: it’s the choicest way to kick off your trip.

-Now that you’re relaxed, get ready for dinner and a show at one of our south Maui luaus.
-We have 3 favorites worth looking into.
-The Grand Wailea luau is the most popular, the Wailea Marriott Luau currently has the most availability, and The Andaz Wailea Luau is considered the most luxurious.
+Now that you’re relaxed get ready for dinner and a show at one of our south Maui luaus.
+We have three favorites worth looking into.
+The Grand Wailea Luau is the most popular, the Wailea Marriott Luau currently has an incredible show, and The Andaz Wailea Luau is considered the most luxurious.
 Any luau you choose will be a great time for you and your family.

 There’s driving down the world’s largest dormant volcano—as in 10,000-plus feet—and then there’s zooming down on it on a bike.